Joe Tafoya

-Joseph Peter Tafoya (born September 6, 1978) is a former American National Football League player and entrepreneur.
-He played seven seasons as a defensive end/linebacker before injuring his foot in training camp of 2008, upon which he retired.
-He was drafted in the 7th round of the 2001 NFL Draft by Tony Dungy and the Tampa Bay Buccaneers.
+Joseph Peter Tafoya (born September 6, 1978) is an American former professional football player and entrepreneur.
+He played seven seasons as a defensive end/linebacker in the National Football League (NFL), before injuring his foot in training camp of 2008, upon which he retired.
+He was selected by Tony Dungy and the Tampa Bay Buccaneers in the seventh round of the 2001 NFL draft.
 Injured in the first pre-season game of his professional career with an ankle fracture, he was released on injury waivers and picked up by the Chicago Bears.
 He spent three seasons with the Chicago Bears and appeared in the 2001 NFC Divisional playoffs game against the Philadelphia Eagles where he recorded three tackles.
 Tafoya was picked up as a free agent by the Seattle Seahawks.
 He appeared in the 2005 Super Bowl against the Pittsburgh Steelers.
 He was then picked up as a free agent by the Arizona Cardinals in 2007 and released after he suffered a career-ending injury during the 2008 training camp.